AcroMedia/ansible-role-virtual-host/README.md

 **disable_environment_indicator** (boolean): Defaults to false.
 On staging/dev servers, the global nginx config may be imposing password authentication.
 Let it be disabled per-virtual host.

+**letsencrypt_expiry_email** (email address): Defaults to nothing.
+It's highly recommended that you set this if using letsencrypt.
+LE SSL certs expire *very* quickly, and if is going sideways with cert renewals, you will want to know about it before it affects your users.

 ## NGINX/PHP Rate Limiting